PostgreSQL Scales Further Than Most Think — Here is How to Push It

 WHERE status != 'archived';Smaller index, faster lookups, less disk I/O.

 Once a table crosses tens of millions of rows, even good indexes start to slow down.
-Partition it.
+PostgreSQL's declarative partitioning (available since v10, mature since v12):

 CREATE TABLE events (